 MEDP 561.
 Topographical Anatomy and Physiology.
 1 Hour.

 Semester course; 1 lecture hour.
 1 credit.
 Restricted to medical physics graduate students.
 This course will cover fundamental gross anatomy, pathology and physiology as necessary for medical physicists.
 It will include basic medical terminology and have a focus on cross-sectional CT imaging and MRI, as well as 2-D X-ray imaging.
 Basic information on pathophysiology of cancer diseases and cancer treatment strategies will be provided.

 MEDP 563.
 Radiological Physics and Radiation Dosimetry.
 3 Hours.

-Semester course; 3 lecture and 1 laboratory hours.
-4 credits.
-Prerequisites: Equivalent of PHYS 376 and PHYS 380 or permission of instructor.
+Semester course; 3 lecture hours.
+3 credits.
+Prerequisites: PHYS 376 and PHYS 380 or equivalents, or permission of instructor.
 Covers the fundamental conceptual, mathematical and physical aspects of radiation interactions with matter and energy deposition, including a thorough understanding of basic quantities and units.
 Application to the principles and methods of radiation detection and dosimetry will be emphasized.

 MEDP 567.
 Introduction to Radiation Therapy Physics.
 3 Hours.